Skip to navigation Skip to content

 • Any variation to accommodation or meal costs are justified

-Note: any expenditure the education provider cannot acquit (that is, unable to substantiate expenditure) is considered to be unexpended funds.
+Note: any expenditure the institution cannot acquit (that is, unable to substantiate expenditure) is considered to be unexpended funds.

 If the actual costs of the activity:

-• match the estimated costs, the only further action required is to finalise the acquittal
+• matches the estimated costs, finalise the acquittal

-• are less than the estimated costs initially paid, the education provider will be required to refund to Services Australia any overpaid amount when finalising the acquittal
+• are less than the estimated costs initially paid, the institution needs to refund to Services Australia any overpaid amount when finalising the acquittal

-• are more than the estimated costs initially paid, the shortfall in the actual cost of the residential expenses package must be issued to the education provider when finalising the acquittal
+• are more than the estimated costs initially paid, the shortfall in the actual cost of the residential expenses package must be issued to the institution when finalising the acquittal

-Identifying if Away from Base travel is available
+Determining if Away from Base travel is payable

 Step